-• The fact that Richard's presentation makes believe indexical Suppose I obgives him other troubles with iterated reports. serve Juan asserting (21), and then, in another context, report Juan said that Anita believes that Cicero is alive.
+• The fact that Richard's presentation makes believe indexical gives him other troubles with iterated reports.
+Suppose I observe Juan asserting (21), and then, in another context, report Juan said that Anita believes that Cicero is alive.
 Since my context is not the same as Juan's, it's unlikely that we have the same restrictions on acceptable correlations.
-That means that believe in my mouth won't express the same doxphizing^{} relation that it did in Juan's mouth.
-This motivates Richard to propose that believe in the complement of my report contributes its character rather than its content to my report's public RAM (1990, pp. 165-7, 245-6; 2006, pp. 259-60).
+That means that believe in my mouth won't express the same doxphizing relation that it did in Juan's mouth.
+This motivates Richard to propose that believe in the complement of my report contributes its character rather than its content to my report's public RAM (1990, pp. 165-167, 245-246; 2006, pp. 259-60).
 (And so too for other attitude verbs.)
 This is why I said above that correlations "in general must preserve Russellian content": here we have some exceptions, where it's instead the expression's character that needs to be preserved.

 This raises several issues.
 First, why make a special exception just for attitude verbs?
-Richard ends up suggesting a parallel treatment of gradable adjectives and some uses of expressions like "foreign" and "the local" (2006, pp. 260-2; 1993, note 3).
+Richard ends up suggesting a parallel treatment of gradable adjectives and some uses of expressions like foreign and the local (2006, pp. 260-262; 1993, n.
+3).
 Second, this aspect of Richard's account leads him to a relativist view of attitude reports (1990, §4.4), where the content of a report needs a further contextual parameter before it is truth-evaluable.
-Richard welcomes this commitment (see further his 2008; 2015, chapters 5-7), but others may not.
+Richard welcomes this commitment (see further his 2008; 2015, chs 5-7), but others may not.